silversurferbeats/clarifion-project/README.md

-# React + Tailwind
+# CLARIFION APP
-CLARIFION APP
+React + Tailwind

-# Below, I outline the process followed to develop the upsell application according to the provided specifications:
+## Below, I outline the process followed to develop the upsell application according to the provided specifications:

 - 1. Review of the Design in Figma: